White out of slopestyle as Sochi opening nears

 The discussions, part of the IOC's Olympic Agenda 2020 launched by President Thomas Bach, comes as athletes arrive en masse at the Black Sea resort.

-Security remains a top priority for Games organizers with the Olympics a target for Islamic militants as U.S. navy vessels entered the Black Sea for routine security operations this week.
+Security remains a top priority for Games organisers with the Olympics a target for Islamic militants as U.S navy vessels entered the Black Sea for routine security operations this week.

 The USS Mount Whitney, the flagship for the Europe-headquartered U.S. Sixth Fleet, moved into the Black Sea on Tuesday and the frigate USS Taylor was arriving in the waterway on Wednesday, U.S. defense officials said.